CANADA FX DEBT-C$ hits 14-month high, helped by oil, equity rise

 TORONTO, Oct 14 (Reuters) - The Canadian dollar zoomed to its highest level in just over 14 months on Wednesday as upbeat U.S. corporate results boosted investor optimism about a global recovery, whetting appetite for riskier assets.

-Reports this week from JPMorgan Chase & Co (JPM.N: Quote) and Intel Corp (INTC.O: Quote) contributed to a broad-based downturn in the U.S. dollar, as investors bought assets and currencies viewed as more geared to global economic growth.
+Reports this week from JPMorgan Chase & Co (JPM.N) and Intel Corp (INTC.O) contributed to a broad-based downturn in the U.S. dollar, as investors bought assets and currencies viewed as more geared to global economic growth.
 [FRX/]

 Investor sentiment was also boosted by U.S. retail sales data on Wednesday [ID:nN14236340], which helped to propel North American stock indexes higher.
 The Dow Jones industrials broke through the 10,000-mark for the first time in a year. [.TO] [.N]